Does the Implied Consent Law in Georgia Apply to Illegal Drugs?

 In May 2017, two news articles highlighted the inaccuracies in testing for DUI drug impairment.
 NPR published a summary of a multi-state study by the Governor’s Highway Safety Association concluding that there is no definitive way to measure the level of impairment in drivers with drugs found in their system.
 Without a clear indication of impairment, our highly trained attorneys have the ability to fight the State of Georgia’s DUI drugs charges against you.

 Additionally, 11Alive revealed a high number of arrests in Georgia where the driver had not taken a drug of any kind.
 Police officers based their arrests on observation alone, but this was not a reliable indicator of drug use or impairment.
-As the State of Georgia requires that your driving be proven to be “less safe” for a DUI drugs conviction, incorrect assessments of impairment will result in your case being dropped or dismissed when properly managed by an attorney.
+As the State of Georgia requires that your driving be proven to be “less safe” for a DUI drugs conviction, incorrect assessments of impairment should result in your case being dropped or dismissed when properly managed by an attorney.

 Don’t risk a DUI drugs conviction for a crime you didn’t commit.
 Call the expert legal team at Banks, Stubbs & McFarland at 770-887-1209 for a free review of your case.